-Why does 99p feel so much cheaper than £1.00?
 How do pound shops stay afloat?
-What is "anchor pricing"?
-Read our psychological pricing guide to find out.
+What is "anchored pricing"?
+Read our guide to psychological pricing to find out.

 What’s the deal with prices ending in 9p?